Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Summary

 \section{Summary}

-This work is devoted to discuss phase space analysis of LRS BI universe model by taking a coupling between scalar field models and DM.
-An autonomous system of equations has been developed by defining normalized dimensionless variables which plays a remarkable role to study the stability of dynamical system.
-We have evaluated the corresponding critical points for different values of the parameters.
-We have also calculated eigenvalues characterizing these critical points and investigated the impact of $m$ on their stability in the presence of phantom and tachyon fields.
-We summarize our results as follows.
+This work is devoted to discuss stability of LRS BI universe model by taking scalar field coupled fluid.
+An autonomous system of equations has been developed by introducing various dimensionless parameters.
+We have obtained the corresponding critical points with different choices of the parameters.
+The eigenvalues have been formulated which characterize the obtained critical points.
+We summarize the results of the dynamical analysis as follows.

-Firstly, we have discussed stability of the universe dominated by the coupling of phantom energy and DM through their eigenvalues corresponding to different values of $m$ (Figures \textbf{1-3}).
-We have considered three different linear combinations for the coupling constant.
-For $Q=\alpha\dot{\sigma}_m$, we have found an unstable matter dominated state undergoing decelerated expansion for all points with $m>0$ and various choices of $\alpha$ (Figures \textbf{1}).
-The dynamical analysis shows a matter dominated era ultimately followed by a late accelerated expansion phase of the universe.
-For $m<0$, all the points become stable future attractor undergoing accelerated expansion as $q<0$ except the point $P_1$ which lies in decelerated expanding region.
-In this case, the results for points $P_2$ and $P_3$ do not solve the coincidence problem which is well consistent with the results for FRW universe model \cite{s2,aaa1}.
+Firstly, we have studied stability of the universe model dominated by the coupling of phantom energy and DM for different values of $m$ (Figures \textbf{1-3}).
+We have considered three different linear combinations for the coupling parameter.
+For $Q=\alpha\dot{\sigma}_m$ and $(P_1)$, we have observed stable DE dominated state with $m>0$ and different choices of $\alpha$ (Figure \textbf{1}).
+This analysis indicates a deceleration phase eventually followed by accelerated expansion of the cosmos for point $P_3$.
+It is observed that point $P_2$ lies in non-accelerating phase of the universe as $q>0$ for $\alpha>0$ which may alleviate coincidence problem as compared to \cite{24a,27}.
+For $m>0$, all the points show stable future attractors except $P_3$ and $P_4$ which shows saddle nodes depending on the choices of $\alpha$.